 Alex has been delivering Apple Certified training since 2004 and was asked in 2005 after big success at the BBC, to become their mentor trainer for FCP for the EMEIA.
-He has since given over 40 train-the-trainer classes in FCP, Motion & Color continuing to inspire and enable trainers across the region as far as Turkey and India and has edited several feature-length films using FCP.
+He has since given over 40 train-the-trainer classes in FCP, as far as Turkey and India and has edited several feature-length films using FCP.

-In 2010, Alex was asked to supervise and train the FCP-based workflow at the 2010 FIFA World Cup.
+In 2010, Alex supervised and trained the entire FCP-based workflow at the 2010 FIFA World Cup.
 In 2011, Final Cut Pro X was announced and the world changed!

-Since 2011, Apple have heavily relied on Alex to help get the message out about the disruptive new paradigms of Final Cut Pro X and he has since trained, presented, consulted and produced a range of highly-regarded content, courses and papers.
+Since 2011, Alex has helped Apple get the message out about the disruptive new paradigms of Final Cut Pro X.

 2005 – 6 months training at the BBC testing a live pilot of FCP with the first implementation of XSAN in broadcast.
 The success of this pilot led the BBC to ratify both FCP & XSAN as fit-for-broadcast and the global broadcast industry has never looked back since this sea-change in desktop video.
 Alex still regularly returns to the BBC to both edit and train.